sushiroll4093/clone/FAQ.md

 ### Where do I send the contributor agreement to?

-Please see the [About Us](http://www.instructure.com/about-us) page on our website.
+Please see the contact section on the [About Us](http://www.instructure.com/about-us) page on our website.

 ### I have some other question.